Elnaril/uniswap-universal-router-decoder/.github/SECURITY.md

 Only the latest version of this library is supported.

 ## Scope
 Only [vulnerabilities](https://csrc.nist.gov/glossary/term/Software_Vulnerability) in dependencies or in the library itself that can be exploited by using this library are in the scope.
+Unmaintained code like tutorials are not in the scope.

 For other bugs in this library, consider opening an issue [here](https://github.com/Elnaril/uniswap-universal-router-decoder/issues)